 The ARTICLES page carries links to number of articles, interviews and audio productions that have been published or presented over the past 35 years.
 It is hoped that these may provide a useful additional resource for interested readers.

-The INTEGRAL REFLECTIONS page carries a range of articles, essays and poems that address healing at personal, social, spiritual and environmental levels.
+The INTEGRAL REFLECTIONS page offers an extension of many of the ideas presented in Holism and Complementary Medicine, particularly those related to social, political, environmental and spiritual healing.
+Integral Reflections carries a range of substantive essays, review articles and poetic pieces that explore the broader dimensions of healing at personal, social, spiritual and environmental levels.
 Integral Reflections also offers a number of audio presentations that can be streamed or downloaded as mp3 files.
 This page invites a more interactive and leisurely exploration of the ideas and the themes that underlie The Healing Project.

 The DANTE’S GHOST page offers a number of audio pieces – both original works and interpretive renditions of the works of established poets.
 Poetry and spoken word will often address the deeper and more perplexing strata of human experience and can bring deep healing to the domains of intellect, memory, spirit and emotion.